-- (a) The district's circumstances have so changed as to make such reemployment impossible or unreasonable. - (b) Such reemployment would impose an undue hardship upon the District. - (C) The person held a nonrecurrent job for a brief period of time and had no reasonable expectation that such employment would continue.
+- 1. The district's circumstances have so changed as to make such reemployment impossible or unreasonable. - 2.
+Such reemployment would impose an undue hardship upon the District. - 3.
+The person held a nonrecurrent job for a brief period of time and had no reasonable expectation that such employment would continue.